 Highlight the Personal responsibility, inclusivity section and accessibility sections.
 Also highlight that stress is part of being human and a response to even positive and intense experiences.
 We often don't know how we will respond, so it is important to be in touch with how you are feeling on an individual basis as the group debriefs.
-And to be aware of the effect some of
+And to be aware of the effect some of what we are saying may have on others.
+If you had a particularly traumatic experience consider asking for a one to one debrief and encourage people to use the Therapy web, Land Support network and other external support if needed.

-Debrief Worksheet (to be filled out during debrief)
+Debrief Template (to be filled out during debrief)